crispiestsquid/html-to-contentful-json/README.md

 console.log(richText);
 ```

-## Usage for TypeScript Projects
+## Usage for ES6 Projects

-If you are using this package in a TypeScript project, you should import the `htmlToContentfulRichText` function using the following syntax:
+If you are using this package in a project that utilizes ES6 (ECMAScript 2015) module imports, you should import the `htmlToContentfulRichText` function using the following syntax:

 ```typescript
 import * as htmlToContentfulRichText from 'html-to-contentful-json';